Power of Attorney in Scotland

-Power of Attorney (PoA) allows you to choose someone else to deal with third parties, such as banks or the local council, on your behalf, should you be unable to do so in the future.
+Power of Attorney (PoA) allows you to appoint someone to make important decisions or act on your behalf, should you be unable to do so in the future.

 In Scotland, there are three types of Power of Attorney: